beppemiletto/HDS-Calibration-Manual/source/_chapters/fcn_HDS9_qairs.rst

         |qairs_080_4|

          In above figure 4 is reported a not acceptable calibration of parameters for the calculation of ``hsBeta`` .
 In the chart ``hsPcollReqDef`` is crossing  the ``zsMap`` only at middle pressure values while in the high side is underestimated.
 The resulting  ``hsBeta`` never reaches the saturation value of 1.0 never when ``zsMap`` is same like ``zsPBoost`` .
-In this case the gain of ``hsPcollReqDef`` is too low: adjust :guilabel:`hsGAIN_NCYL_VCC` calibration.
+In this case the gain of ``hsPcollReqDef`` is too low: adjust :guilabel:`hvGAIN_NCYL_VCC` calibration.
 Also the value of the EGR Offset Model is not perfect but may result acceptable.